AI tools for developer productivity: Redefining software product development

 Our velocity was unprecedented – the only slowdown came during code reviews, where we maintained our quality standards through dev review, peer review, and QA testing.

-The reality check: understanding limitations
+The reality check: Understanding limitations of AI coding assistants

 Limited context window